Dorchester Quaker Local Meeting

 Local Quaker Business Meeting

-These are held every two months and all are welcome to attend (next one is to be held June 8th 2025).
-Next Area Quaker Meeting will be online on July 9th and October 9th.
-The Clerking team are currently is currently not a team but if you are interested in joining Marigold, to share responsibilities (clerks.dorchester@gmail.com) let her know.
+These are held as needed and all are welcome to attend.
+Next Area Quaker Meeting will be online on October 9th.
+The Clerking team is currently Marigold as Clerk and Mike as Asst.
+Clerk with Alison learning the ropes.
 Please contact Marigold if you have an item which you want to be included in the agenda for LQBM.
 Minutes are taken at these meetings so please ask an Elder or Pastoral Care Friend if you would like to see them.

 For those who ask about the donation to Britain Yearly Meeting, please see the Charity Commission website which illustrates the finances of BYM which can be found under charity number 1127633.